Multiple scattering suppression for in vivo optical coherence tomography measurement using B-scan-wise multi-focus averaging method: Principle and implementation of B-MFA method

 A Jones matrix cross-sectional image (JM cross-section) consists of four complex OCT images corresponding to the four polarization channels.
 For computational refocusing, we estimate the defocus distance using only one polarization channel with the method described in Section \ref{sec:defocusEstimation}, and we apply it to all polarization channels.
 Namely, the defocuses of all the polarization channels are corrected with the same estimated defocus distance.

 Because of the deformation of the ETL, there are non-negligible depth shifts among the images taken with different defocus.
-We compute the shift using the cross-correlation function of linear-intensity OCT images, where the linear intensity images are obtained from a single polarization channel and the intensity image of the first defocus value is used as the reference.
-Before computing the cross-correlation function, the images are up-sampled four times along the depth using Fourier-domain zero-padding to achieve sub-pixel accuracy.
+We corrected the depth shifts as summarized in the diagram presented in Fig.\@ \ref{fig:ShiftCorrection}.
+We compute the shift using the cross-correlation function of linear-intensity OCT images (blue box in the diagram), where the linear intensity images are obtained from a single polarization channel and the intensity image of the first defocus value is used as the reference.
+Before computing the cross-correlation function (Step 2 in the diagram), the images are up-sampled four times along the depth using Fourier-domain zero-padding to achieve sub-pixel accuracy (Step 1).
 The cross-correlation function is computed along the depth by a direct method (i.e., not the Fourier-domain method).
-The amount of shift is determined from the peak of the cross correlation function.
-After correcting the shift in the up-sampled images, the images are down-sampled to the original pixel resolution using Fourier-domain de-padding.
-The sub-pixel shifts of the other three polarization channels are corrected using this method but we use the shift estimate obtained using the first polarization channel.
+The amount of shift is determined from the peak of the cross correlation function (Step 3), and the shifts of all polarization channels are corrected by using this estimated shift amount (Step 4).
+After correcting the shift in the up-sampled images, the images are down-sampled to the original pixel resolution using Fourier-domain de-padding (Step 5).
+And finally, this process is repeated for all JM cross-sections of all defocused volumes.

 After correcting the axial shifts, the mutual phase offsets in the images with different defocus are estimated and corrected.
 Here, we consider the phase offsets in the JM cross-sections, where a JM cross-section is a set of four complex OCT images one for each of the four polarization channels (PCs).
 We first estimate the phase offsets of the images at each PC independently.
 For this estimation, we use only the depth region of 30 pixels from the sample surface (see Appendix \ref{sec:segmentation} for details of the sample surface detection).
 The first JM cross-section is used as a reference, and the phase offsets between the complex images of the reference JM cross-section and the images of the target JM cross-section are estimated.
 The complex image of each PC in the target JM cross-section is multiplied by the complex conjugate of the corresponding PC's complex image in the reference JM cross-section (Step 1 in Fig.\@ \ref{fig:phaseCorrection}), and then complex averaged along the depth (Step 2).
 Because this operation is performed for each of four PCs, four 1-D complex arrays along the fast scan direction are given (the phase offset of each PC in the figure).
 By averaging these four 1-D complex arrays corresponding to the PCs and taking the phase, we obtain a 1-D array of the phase offsets where each entry of the array represents the phase offset of each A-line.
 Finally, the mutual phase shift of the reference JM cross-section and the target JM cross-section is corrected for all depths by subtracting the estimated phase offsets from the complex images in the target JM cross-section, i.e., multiplying the conjugate phase in complex (Step 3).
 This operation is repeated for all frames (i.e., JM cross-sections) so that the phase offsets of all the frames are corrected (Step 4).